MattyD1/chat-bot/README.md

 ## Sample output

-A2: Terminal Conversation Flow

 		B:Hi, I'm Botler want to have a conversation with you!
 		B:Please speak to me in lowercase English.
 Type quit if you wish to end this conversation.
 		U:hello
 		B:Greetings!
 		U:my name is Matthew
 		B:Hello matthew, How are you feeling today?
 		U:I am a bit concerned about this recent stock market fiasco B:Do not be alarmed sir, I've handled your investments accordingly U:sorry for ever doubting you
 		B:You needn't worry at all
 		U:can you find the next best stock for me
 		B:I am unable to search for the next best stock, for now.
 		U:sorry for expecting so much
 		B:You needn't worry at all
 		U:have you seen my underwear?
-        B:I believe you left it under your bed again sir U:I like underwear
+		B:I believe you left it under your bed again sir
+		U:I like underwear
 		B:Exquisite taste sir
 		U:i am not a sir
 		B:Apologies, but sir it is the best I can do.
 		U:you're being difficult
-        B:You literally programed me, I can only say what you allowed me to say U:i love you botler, and you have to love me back B:That is sweet sir, but I only think of you as a an aquaintence U:that was mean
+		B:You literally programed me, I can only say what you allowed me to say
-        B:I am doing my best to be polite, you are just making it difficult U:yes
-        B:Glad we agree
-        U:sorry botler, i was argumentative
-        B:It is already forgiven.
-        U:can you make me happy
-        B:Of course, sire, I will get you happy but first I'll need milk, brb U:how long will it take you to make me happy B:I cannot say, an hour, a week maybe a decade.
-You must find it in yourself to wait U:quit
+		U: What is the weather in Kelowna Bolter?
+		B: Here is the forcast for the next week:
+			On the Apr 02, 2022
+			it will be 8°C and Cloudy

+			On the Apr 03, 2022
+			it will be 10°C and Mostly Cloudy

+			On the Apr 04, 2022
+			it will be 7°C and Partly Sunny

+			On the Apr 05, 2022
+			it will be 2°C and Mostly Cloudy

+			On the Apr 06, 2022
+			it will be 6°C and Cloudy
+		U: What is JavaScript
+		B:I found the page JavaScript on wikipedia

+			Here is a Summary:
+			JavaScript (), often abbreviated JS, is a programming language that is one of the core technologies of the World Wide Web, alongside HTML and CSS.
+Over 97% of websites use JavaScript on the client side for web page behavior, often incorporating third...

+			You can read the article here: https://en.wikipedia.org/wiki/JavaScript U:quit
 		B:Thank you for chatting with me

 ## A3: Git Commit Graph